RapidShinjuTheLord/Simple-Gravity-Simulator-Game/README.md

 # Simple-Gravity-Simulator-Game
-Simple mini-game where you can place planets and watch them interact via newtonian physics
+Simple mini-game where you can place planets and watch them interact via Newton's Universal Law of Gravitation.
+Note that you can add velocity to the planets when placing them by clicking and dragging (kinda like angry birds).

 ![Gravity simulator](media/graphics/title1.png)
 ![controls](media/graphics/instructions.png)